INFORMSJoC/2022.0004/README.md

 - _detailed computatioanl results obtained in our experiments_ (See [results/detailed results] directory for the details.)
 - _Best solutions found in the experiments_ (See [results/best solutions] directory for the details.)

-Note: The contents and formats of all the files are demonstrated in the ReadMe files of the corresponding subdirectories.
+Note: The contents and formats of the files are demonstrated in the corresponding ReadMe files of subdirectories.

 ## Running the programs